 I rarely read books on writing.
 I thought I didn’t need to.
 Well, SHOULDN’T need to.
 In the past couple of months, though, I have been reading them.
 And what a revelation they have been!
 Published authors write badly when first starting out or they write badly still but they know they can go back and fix it.

 I have gained so much from reading about the fears and apprehensions they experience.
 I have also found that how authors approach ideas and the writing process is similar to my own.
 (I just thought I was doing it wrong since it was me.)
 It turns out, I’m human like the rest of them.

 There has been this life long blockage that seems to have finally been freed.
 I did a lot of soul searching and asked a lot of questions and had more healing in 2017.
 I went into 2018 knowing that I want to write.
 I NEED to write.
 I MUST write.

-And it’s okay that I mess up.
-That I have to rewrite a story 10 times or more.
-That I can let myself write and not judge myself to death.
+And it’s okay to mess up.
+Or I have to rewrite a story 10 times or more.
+Or I can let myself write and not judge myself to death.
 I’ve been trying to be perfect at everything for so long, all the while not believing I was worthy enough for any of it.
 I’ve expected everything to be perfect upon first attempt and you know what happened?
 Nothing.
 I did nothing substantial I cared about for a long time.
 A lot of years spent too afraid to really try on my own.

 But I know better now.
 I don’t have to be afraid.
 I can be me and that is good enough.